Ausjorg/rest-api-abstraction/README.md

 # REST API

 This small app is an experiment that attempts to abstract/generalize the controller code.
 I am doing this by taking an object composition approach to modulize the process.
-This will allow the developer to choose the object "modules" they want to add to their controllers.
-This is a good way to get rid of the "gorilla holding the banana" problem that comes with classical inheiritance.
-This method allows devs to easily customize endpoints by adding their own factory functiosn that return objects to the controllers.
+This will allow the developer to choose the object "modules" they want to add to their controllers rather than write controllers from scratch every time.

+The object composition approach is a good way to get rid of the "gorilla holding the banana" problem that comes with classical inheiritance.
+This method allows devs to easily customize endpoints by adding their own factory functions that return objects to the controllers.

 ## Build Setup